ibm-cloud-docs/containers/cs_storage_block_vpc.md

       </tr>
       <tr>
       <td><code>zone</code></td>
       <td>In the parameters, enter the VPC zone where you want to create the {{site.data.keyword.block_storage_is_short}} instance.
 Make surthat you use a zone that your worker nodes are connected to.
-To list VPC zones that your worker nodes use, run <codibmcloud ks cluster get --cluster <cluster_name_or_ID></code> and look at the <strong>Worker Zones</strong> field iyour CLI output.
+To list VPC zones that your worker nodes use, run <code>ibmcloud ks cluster get --cluster <cluster_name_or_ID></code> and look at the <strong>Worker Zones</strong> field iyour CLI output.
 If you do not specify a zone, one of the worker node zones is automatically selected for your{site.data.keyword.block_storage_is_short}} instance.</td>
       </tr>
       <tr>
       <td><code>tags</code></td>